cz295/cz295.github.io/_projects/dripping.md

 ---
 <div style='text-align: justify;'>
 The formation of droplets from a faucet is widely observed in everyday life.
 At the end of a tap, a pendant drop forms and grows very slowly until its size exceeds a certain limit.
-The droplet elongates, forms a neck in the middle and eventually detachs from the faucet.
+The droplet elongates, forms a neck in the middle and eventually detaches from the faucet.
 The final breakup process is a critical phenomenon connected to a singularity of the nonlinear Navier-Stokes equation with interface.
 It is a challenging issue to address for a numerical or analytical method.
 <br/>